iobroker-community-adapters/ioBroker.shelly/docs/en/protocol-coap.md

 ## CoAP

+**CoAP / CoIoT is just supported by Gen1 devices - Plus and Pro devices (Gen2) don't support this protocol!**

 ![iobroker_general_coap](./img/iobroker_general_coap.png)

 **If you are using the firmware versions above 1.9.4, you have to enter a CoIoT server for CoAP on your Shelly device (unicast).**